aaronmatson1/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A Relational Database is a database that store "related" Data.
+  SQL is a language used to manage databses and the data within them.
+It's optimized for the sole purpose of querying data.

 - [ ] Why do tables need a `primary key`?

+  A primary key is a way to identify each entry in the database uniquely.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A Foreign Key Reference

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  A Join Table(?)

 ## Minimum Viable Product